-To comply with the FCC RF exposure compliance requirements, no change to the antenna or the device is permitted.
+To comply with FCC RF exposure compliance requirements, the antenna(s) used for this transmitter must be installed to provide a separation distance of at least 2 meters from all persons and must not be co-located or operating in conjunction with any other antenna or transmitter.
+No change to the antenna or the device is permitted.
 Any change to the antenna or the device could result in the device exceeding the RF exposure requirements and void user's authority to operate the device.